 If module-requiring flags appear before -i/--repl, they cancel the automatic requiring of racket/init.
 This behavior can be used to initialize the REPL's environment with a different language.
-For example, starts a REPL using a much smaller initial language (that loads much faster).
+For example, racket -l racket/base -i starts a REPL using a much smaller initial language (that loads much faster).
 Beware that most modules do not provide the basic syntax of Racket, including function-call syntax and require.
-For example, produces a REPL that fails for every expression, because racket/date provides only a few functions, and not the #%top-interaction and #%app bindings that are needed to evaluate top-level function calls in the REPL.
+For example, racket -l racket/date -i produces a REPL that fails for every expression, because racket/date provides only a few functions, and not the #%top-interaction and #%app bindings that are needed to evaluate top-level function calls in the REPL.